dscpe/dscpe.github.io/about.md

 #### What is the cost?

-The Fall 2022 cohort members' tutition is covered by a gift from Elsevier.
+The Fall 2023 cohort members' tutition is covered by a gift from Elsevier.

 #### Who should apply?

 * Early to mid-career professionals currently working in a library or information-centric institution
 * Hold a MLIS or equivalent
 * Have an interest in data services

-Read the full application requirements <a href="https://dscpe.github.io/pilot/" target="_blank">here</a>.
+* Live/work in the United States